10+ Ways of Contributing to the WordPress Community in 2023

 Developers and programmers create plugins and themes and let everyone use them for free.
 They contribute to the community by investing their time and effort.
 They also fix bugs and update their product to cope with new changes.
 As a developer, you can enrich the WordPress repository by making new products.

-There are a few offline ways you can follow as well to give back to the community.
-As an event organizer and volunteer, you can arrange WordCamps, and meetups or join your local WordPress community.
+There are a few offline ways you can give back to the community.
+You can organize WordCamps and meetups as an event organizer and volunteer, or you can join your local WordPress community.